j-mnr/gophergo.dev/content/basics/18-embed.md

 // anything about the way we expect a struct to behave type City struct{ Residents []GopherV3 }

-// EmbedCity shows that structs with embedded fields act no differently with
+// City shows that structs with embedded fields act no differently with
 // the embedded fields.
-func EmbedCity() {
+func City() {
 	c := City{
 		Residents: []GopherV3{
 			{ // 👈 Notice we don't need to put GopherV3 here